Jail and Inmate Search in Arkansas

 Creating Public Jail Records

-Arkansas keeps a vast, detailed database of inmate records that start when a person is charged with an offense.
+AR keeps a vast, detailed database of inmate records that start when a person is charged with an offense.
 Once arrested as they progress through the penal system, every action and event that takes place is documented and stored within the file.
-Arkansas jail records are kept all the way through incarceration and beyond into parole.
+Arkansas jail inmate search records are kept all the way through incarceration and beyond into parole.
 They may include visiting logs while in jail, mental or health issues, altercations, additional punishments and everything else that occurs.
 These records are publicly available and searchable.

 Criminal Justice Quick Facts